UndeffinedDev/dconfig/Readme.md

 > [!WARNING]
 > This project is in alpha phase and is a school prototype, so you may NOT find it as comfortable as other configuration files (yaml, toml, etc...) but I will try to improve it.

+> [!IMPORTANT]
+> Please note that some methods have not yet been listed here.
+The wiki is currently being migrated to GitBook.

 #### Author:
 Sergio Caguana (UndeffinedDev)